-The company does not source minerals from external parties and therefore conformance with the standards relating to influencing large or small mineral suppliers, or secondary material suppliers of materials is not relevant.
-It has informal measures in place to evaluate the performance of major suppliers of goods and services.
+The company does not source minerals or other tin materials from external parties and therefore conformance with the standards relating to influencing large or small mineral suppliers, or secondary material suppliers is not relevant.
+The company has requested contractors to work towards principles of the Code and is progressing with implementing measures to evaluate the performance of major suppliers of goods.